Kadapa: Topography

-Kadapa in the Rayalaseema region of Andhra Pradesh is located at about 260 km from Chennai, 250 km from Bangalore and 360 km from Vijayawada.
+Kadapa in the Rayalaseema region of Andhra Pradesh is located at about 250 km from Bangalore, 260 km from Chennai, 360 km from Vijayawada and 410 km from Hyderabad.
 The city is situated in the Bugga vanka or Ralla Vanka rivers bordered by the Palakondas to the south and to the east by a patch of hills casting north for the Lankamalas on Penna's other side.
 It has an average elevation of 138 metres (452 ft).
 Veligonda hills separates the districts of Nellore and Kadapa.

 Climate

 Kadapa has a hot semi-arid (Köppen BSh) climate characterised by year round high temperatures.
 It has a record of reaching 45 degree Celsius.
 Summers are especially uncomfortable with hot and humid conditions.
 During this time temperatures range from a minimum of 25 °C and can rise up to a maximum of 45 °C. Humidity is around 75% during the summer months.
 The monsoon season brings substantial rain to the area, and Kadapa gets some rainfall from both the southwest monsoon and the northeast monsoon.
 About 615 mm of the average total annual rainfall of around 770 mm occurs between June and October.
 Winters are comparatively milder and the temperatures are lower after the onset of the monsoons.
 During this time the temperatures range from a minimum of 17 °C and can rise up to a maximum of 32 °C. Humidity is much lower during the winter season, which is the best time to visit the area.

 Kadapa has been ranked 23rd best “National Clean Air City” under (Category 2 3-10L Population cities) in India.